IncorrectInclude/VexResources/Documentation/README.md

  This basically fills in the missing imformation on `vex::motor_group`, `vex::drivetrain`, and `vex::smartdrive`.
 This resource is priceless for the lacking documentation on the API reference.
  READ BEFORE EVEN THINKING OF MAKING AN AUTONOMOUS.
+Also look at the resources pearman links from this page.
+Good stuff, might get added to this guide later.